Reconciliation Leaders for a Trusting, Sustainable Peace

 Who are Reconciliation Leaders?

-The Reconciliation Leadership programme offers a unique personalized strength-based approach to conflict at all levels.
+The Reconciliation Leadership program offers a unique personalized strength-based approach to conflict at all levels.
 It cultivates self aware leaders who are capable of navigating difficult environments by giving them tools to analyze conflicts and facilitate space for healing and wholeness.

 Reconciliation Leaders are committed to be in service to others and at peace in themselves, do not take sides in a dispute, have expertise in creating safe spaces in which groups can take risks, are self-aware of their gifts and unconscious limitations.

-The programme is unique because it helps leaders tap their internal strengths to better promote peaceful resolutions to conflict.
+The program is unique because it helps leaders tap their internal strengths to better promote peaceful resolutions to conflict.
 The methods learned are useful to professional and international peacemakers as well as anyone interested in creating a just, sustainable, multiethnic and intercultural world community.

 Reconciliation Leadership is a distinct vocation.
 Reconciliation Leaders build on their foundational mission statement to then learn a systems approach to leadership and peacebuilding by facilitating the Peacebuilding Process of Reconciliation to Develop Political Will (Peacebuilding Process).
 In this way, they are able to empower the people most affected by a challenge to decide its resolution.
 Read the history of its implementations.

 Reconciliation Leaders trained in the Peacebuilding Process are provided a toolbox containing perspectives, techniques, and tools to facilitate reconciling environments.
 This approach grows from belief in each leader’s personal mission and a commitment to help them find balance among career, home life, and reflection time.
 Reconciliation Leaders learn to manage high levels of conflict and stress in their own and in other people’s lives.
 Reconciliation Leaders in training at the United Nations are show at left: From left: David Kimball, Junahli Hunter, Gilles Asselin, Anna Sandidge, Bernice Cousins, Lisa Milano, Carolana Calloway, Virginia Swain, Ramona Kohrs and Brooke Belcher Bishara.
 To read their testimonials, click here.